 Submissions Review Policy

 All authors' submissions undergo a preliminary screening by the Executive Submissions Editor (ESE) to determine whether an article meets high standards of quality and its content fits with the Journal's scope and mission.
 Once an article is found to align with the Journal’s interests, the ESE, Submissions Editors (SEs), and Editor-in-Chief (EIC) read the article, review the author’s credentials, and make a collective decision on whether to extend a publication offer.
 If the author contracts with the Journal, the editing process will be carried out by the Executive Articles Editor (EAE), Articles Editors (AEs), and the Journal's staffers in coordination with the author.
 The EIC reviews the final version and approves it for publication.

-The Columbia Journal of Law & the Arts is distributed through Columbia University’s Academic Commons.
+The Columbia Journal of Law & the Arts is archived in Columbia University’s Academic Commons.
 Academic Commons is Columbia University’s institutional repository, offering long-term public access to research shared by the Columbia community.
 A program of the Columbia University Libraries, Academic Commons provides secure, replicated storage for files in multiple formats.
 Academic Commons assigns a DOI and accurate metadata to each work to enhance discoverability.